AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 ### Publish

-A publish instance is an AEM Forms as a Cloud Service running in the standard Publish run mode.
+A Publish instance is an AEM Forms as a Cloud Service running in the standard Publish run mode.
 Publish instances are intended for end users of form-based applications, for example, users accessing a public website and submitting forms.
 It enables the following functionalities:

 * Rendering and submitting forms for end users.
 * Transporting of raw-submitted form data for further processing and storage in the final system-of-record.